toomuchmath/kaggle_house_prices/README.md

    ![OverallQual_boxplot](./figures/OverallQual_boxplot.png)

 6. There are two outliers in the `SalePrice` against `GrLivArea` scatterplot.
-While I could salvage these two data points by replacing with mean or median, I think it is ok to remove them for this case since they don't make up a large proportion of the data.
+While I could salvage these two data points by replacing with mean, median or cap them, I think it is ok to remove them for this case since they don't make up a large proportion of the data.
 However, should I have time to experiment in the future, I would like to try including these two data points (rectified) in my models and compare the results.